opensearch-project/documentation-website/_dashboards/admin-ui-index/sm-dashboards.md

 For example, if you’re moving from a proof-of-concept to a production cluster, you might take a snapshot of the former and restore it on the latter.

-You can take and restore snapshots using the admin UI in Dashboards.
+You can take and restore snapshots using the snapshot management in Dashboards.

 If you need to automate taking snapshots, you can use a snapshot policy.